-- Arsenic in two products: toy flashlight and earrings - Antimony in two products: toy flashlight and toy doll - Cadmium in eight products: toy train, toy cars, clothing and jewelery - Cobalt in six products: toy train, hair clips, clothing and jewelery - Mercury in one product: jewelery - Lead in one product: toy train
+- Arsenic in two products: jewelry and hair clips - Antimony in two products: jewelry and hair clips - Cadmium in three products: bracelets and clothing - Cobalt in nine products: a kaleidoscope, a xylophone, jewelry, accessories, a purse and toy cars - Lead in five products: a xylophone, hair clips, jewelry, and accessories - Mercury in one product: a xylophone

-This survey report, while not exaustive, shows that there are toxic heavy metals used in a variety of children's products and sold at discount retailers, midpriced big-box stores as well as department stores.
-We know that there are thousands of such products on store shelves because of government reporting data; this report shows that they are present on store shelves in Erie County.
+This survey report, while not exhaustive, shows that toxic heavy metals are used in a variety of children's products and sold at discount retailers, midpriced big-box stores as well as department stores.
+We know that there are thousands of such products for sale because of government reporting data; this report shows that they are present on store shelves in Onondaga County.

 There is a wealth of growing scientific evidence linking chemicals in commonly-used children's products to diseases and disorders of environmental origin.
 The incidence of these health impacts is on the rise.
-Children are uniquely vulnerable because they eat, drink and breathe more - pound for pound - than adults, put their hands and objects in their mouths more often, and are undergoing developmental stages that are sensitive to disruption from toxic chemicals.
+Children are uniquely vulnerable because they eat, drink and breathe more - pound for pound - than adults, put their hands and objects in their mouths more often, and are undergoing developmental stages that are particularly sensitive to disruption from toxic chemicals.

 New York legislators should protect children from toxic chemicals by banning the sale of toys and children's products that contain them.
-Shopkeepers should also refrain from selling children's products containing toxic chemicals.
+Retailers should also refrain from selling children's products containing toxic chemicals.